 €10 million in European support for international research project into tele-operated logistics and transport

 Under the name ‘5G Blueprint’, an international research project is investigating how tele-operation can be used to make transport and logistics more efficient – including across borders.
-North Sea Port says it is one of the partners.
+North Sea Port is one of the partners, the company said in its release.

 A public-private partnership made up of members from the Netherlands, Flanders, Switzerland and the Czech Republic has been granted a subsidy of €10 million euros by the European Union for this purpose.
 The Dutch Ministry of Infrastructure and Water Management, together with (among others) the Flemish Department for Mobility and Public Works, the port authorities North Sea Port and Port of Antwerp, the business community and the academic sector, has set up a consortium with 28 members.
 Together they are investigating how transport and logistics can be made more efficient with the aid of remote control (tele-operation) technology – including across borders.
 The 5G Blueprint project will commence on 1 September 2020 and run for three years.